SajawalHassan/cifar10_classifier_pytorch/README.md

 ### Built With

-Here are the things I used to build this project
+Here are the main things I used to build this project

 * Python
 * Matplotlib
 * Numpy
-* Tensorflow
+* Pytorch

 <p align="right">(<a href="#readme-top">back to top</a>)</p>